-Most disposable razors come with a lubrication strip, which provides an extra layer protection alongside your shaving cream or foam.
+Most disposable razors come with a lubrication strip, which provides extra layer protection alongside your shaving cream or foam.

 They help the blades glide more easily across your skin and help cut down on irritation if they contain ingredients like aloe or cocoa butter.

 The strip will wear down with use, though, so you can use them to gauge when it’s a good time to replace your shaving tool.

 Don’t mistake a strip of lubrication for being a substitute for shaving cream, though.

 Shaving cream is like a toothpaste against bad breath: it’s essential.
 You still need a foam or gel even with one of these strips.

 Unfortunately, some brands don’t advertise what ingredients go into these lubrication strips, meaning they can sometimes contain counterintuitive chemicals that actually cause irritation or dryness.